FilipFekete/optimPV-morbo/README.md

-            ├── TransferMatrix           # Directory with the agent to run the transfer matrix simulations ├── Notebooks                    # Contains clean versions of the Notebooks ├── Data                         # Contains some example data for the notebooks ├── SIMsalabim                   # Contains the codes to run the drift-diffusion simulations using SIMsalabim ├── test                         # Contains the codes for testing optimPV └── README.md
+            ├── TransferMatrix           # Directory with the agent to run the transfer matrix simulations ├── Notebooks                    # Contains clean versions of the Notebooks ├── Data                         # Contains some example data for the notebooks ├── docs                         # Contains the documentation
+        ├── test                         # Contains the codes for testing optimPV └── README.md